Why Hire An Apprentice?

 - 76% of employers say that apprenticeships provide higher overall productivity.

-An apprenticeship is a combination of on the job training and academy or work-based learning with support from the training provider.
+In short, an apprenticeship is a combination of on the job training and work-based learning with support from the specialist training provider.
+Apprenticeship qualification range from Level 2 and above, with the national average being Level 3.

-The current national minimum wage for an apprentice is £3.90 per hour, depending on the employer this can be higher.
+The current national minimum wage for an apprentice is £4.30 per hour, depending on you as the employer this can be higher.
+Many employers do increase rat of pay after 3 – 6 months as as a probational period.
 Once the apprentice has completed 12 months of their qualification, they must be paid the national minimum wage for their age.

-Yes, employers are required to pay apprentices on apprenticeship training days, however not all qualifications require the learner to take time away from the workplace.
+Yes, employers are required to pay apprentices on apprenticeship training days.
+As apprenticeships are now completed in the workplace, they do not require the learner to take time away from the workplace.

 You must offer apprentices the same conditions as other employees in similar roles including holiday entitlement, sick pay, and other benefits you offer (for example. childcare vouchers, mentoring etc.).
-Apprentices are entitled to 20 days paid holiday a year on top of bank holidays.
+Apprentices are entitled to 20 – 28 days including bank holidays.

-Depending on the vacancy the recruitment stage can take from two to six weeks.
+Depending on the vacancy, the recruitment stage can take from two to six weeks.
 Yet we work quickly to make sure we find the right apprentice for you as soon as possible.
+If you are needing an apprentice to start as soon as possible, we will ensure that your vacancy is our priority.

 Employers are not required to pay National Insurance Contributions for apprentices under the age of 25 on earnings below £43,000 a year.
 As of May 2017 the Government made incentives (below) available to employers who take on an apprentice.